viscid-hub/Viscid/doc/functions.rst

 ===============================================  =================================================================
-:py:func:`viscid.plot.mvi.add_source`            Given a VTKDataSource, add it to a figure :py:func:`viscid.plot.mvi.add_lines`             Given a list of lines, add them to a figure as a data source :py:func:`viscid.plot.mvi.add_lines`             Given a :py:class:`viscid.field.Field`, add it to a figure as
+:py:func:`viscid.plot.mvi.add_source`            Given a VTKDataSource, add it to a figure :py:func:`viscid.plot.mvi.add_lines`             Given a list of lines, add them to a figure as a data source :py:func:`viscid.plot.mvi.add_field`             Given a :py:class:`viscid.field.Field`, add it to a figure as
                                                  a data source
-:py:func:`viscid.plot.mvi.plot_lines`            Plot colored lines in 3D
+:py:func:`viscid.plot.mvi.insert_filter`         Insert a filter above a module_manager.
-:py:func:`viscid.plot.mvi.plot_ionosphere`       Plot an ionospheric Field in 3D :py:func:`viscid.plot.mvi.insert_filter`         Insert a filter above a module_manager.
+:py:func:`viscid.plot.mvi.apply_cmap`            Apply a colormap to an existing Mayavi object.
+This also lets
-:py:func:`viscid.plot.mvi.plot_blue_marble`      Plot an Earth using the blue marble NASA image :py:func:`viscid.plot.mvi.plot_earth_3d`         Plot an Earth with black for nightside and white for dayside :py:func:`viscid.plot.mvi.clf`                   Uses some hacks to clear a figure and make sure memory is freed :py:func:`viscid.plot.mvi.resize`                Uses some hacks to resize a figure
+                                                 you quickly rescale the limits on the colorbar, or switch to a log scale.
 ===============================================  =================================================================